FarhanMS123/farhanms123.github.io/shell/zshrc/README.md

 # zshrc-all

+## Order of Setup

+1. .profile
+2. .zprofile
+2. skel-kali.zshrc
+3. .zshrc (to put skel-kali.zshrc)
+4. .zshrc -> to put few config outside zsh4humans, oh-my-posh
+5. install zsh4humans (and oh-my-zsh as addition)

+## Precautions!

+- zsh4humans would generate and override `.zshenv` and `.zshrc`
+- zsh4humans would backup existing to `zsh-backup/`.
+You may wish to git init after.
+- use hardlink and relink everytime it changed

+---

+# zshrc-all

 | .                            | Docker         | WSL            | Installable    |
 |------------------------------|----------------|----------------|----------------|
 | Ubuntu 24.04 LTS             | (x) 23/08/2025 | (x) 17/08/2025 |                |